zysxmu/NUWA/README.md

  ```

-3. To finetune NUWA to compare with BEACON or on the protein dataset, please see the README.md of the directory RNABenchmark-main and ProtHyena, respectively.
+3. To finetune NUWA to compare with BEACON, please unzip RNABenchmark-main.zip and follow it READMD.md

+4. To finetune NUWA on protein, please use the zip in [here](https://drive.google.com/file/d/1SKWNNBqhU1CVcSuhk0GdVldeWLC_7JFp/view?usp=sharing)

 ## Generation (Generation task)